 The battle over Medicaid unleashed an outcry within the disabled community to protect the healthcare program so many of us need to survive and live independently in our communities.
 Disabled people used the power of social media, protests, writing, and contacting their federal officials to demand that Medicaid not be weakened by unjust budget cuts.

-In Oregon, the use of mail-in ballots proved to be inaccessible for disabled residents and impeded their ability to vote without barriers.
-Oregon has recently allowed the use of accessible tablets as a means to create the freedom residents needed to vote freely and confidently.
-Making available various accessible voting methods allows disabled people to feel included in the voting process and have their vote count.
+In Oregon, the use of mail-in ballots prove to be inaccessible for disabled residents and impedes their ability to vote without barriers.
+Oregon allows the use of accessible tablets as a means to create the freedom residents needed to vote freely and confidently.
+Making available various accessible voting methods affords disabled people to feel included in the voting process and have their vote count.

 Did you know there is a federally funded network of advocacy agencies dedicated to disability rights issues?
 Rooted in Rights explains.